 The Formal Part II Project Management Process

 You are required to complete three 1-page forms through your Part II, and send them to the Deputy Administrator (Academic) (please retain copies for yourself and your supervisor(s)).
-These forms should be downloaded from the Department’s internal web pages at www.materials.ox.ac.uk/teaching/part2/pt2projectmanagement.html.
-These forms can be seen below.
+These forms should be downloaded from WebLearn (see Forms / Part II) and are also available on the Department’s internal web pages at www.materials.ox.ac.uk/teaching/part2/pt2projectmanagement.html.
+The forms can be seen below.

-The Part II Coordinator will review the forms, and if your project is falling on stony ground then the Part II Project Coordinator will invite you for a discussion, possibly with your supervisor.
+The Part II Project Organiser will review the forms, and if your project is falling on stony ground then the Part II Project Organiser will invite you for a discussion, possibly with your supervisor.

 Project Management Form 1 (due Fri 0th wk MT) asks you to set out what you expect to achieve during your project, how you expect to achieve it and what resources you will need to achieve it.